codecloudmaster/terraform-beginner-bootcamp-2023/journal/week2.md

 https://en.wikipedia.org/wiki/Create,_read,_update_and_delete

-### Tag 2.4.0-2.6.0
+## Tag 2.4.0-2.6.0 Final

-We tested upload to the productions server on terratowns.cloud And created possibility for multihome uploads using `locals` and `for_each` fucnctions in TF
+We tested upload to the productions server on http://terratowns.cloud And created possibility for multihome uploads using `locals` and `for_each` fucnctions in TF

 ```tf